MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-binary-classification-with-microsoftml.md

 #ms.custom: ""

 ---
-# Quicstart: An example of binary classification with the microsoftml Python package
+# Quickstart: An example of binary classification with the microsoftml Python package

 **Applies to: Machine Learning Server 9.x**